quinncomendant/ChipiChat.lbaction/README.md

 - `persona list`: View a summary of personas.
 - `persona export`: Save all personas and their prompts to a file in ~/Downloads/.
 - `persona delete NAME`: Delete a persona.
-- `persona reset`: Reset personas to defaults.
+- `persona reset`: Reset personas to default.
 This will erase any custom personas you added.
 - `persona set default SYSTEM_MESSAGE`: Change the *default* persona’s system message.
 - `persona set NAME SYSTEM_MESSAGE`: Add or modify a persona.

 The `SYSTEM_MESSAGE` is the [system message](https://platform.openai.com/docs/guides/chat/introduction) that is included with the request to ChatGPT that influences the behavior of the assistant.

-As an example, to create a persona named “Pierre” who translates user messages to French:
+As an example, to create a persona named “Pierre” which translates user messages to French:

 ```
 persona set pierre Translate the user message to French
 ```

 To use a persona, add the persona’s NAME to the beginning of your message.
-So, to use the Pierre persona, just write “**pierre** retirement in france must be amazing” and the assistant will respond, “La retraite en France doit être incroyable.”
-The persona can be combined with other keyword modifiers, e.g., “**copy** **list** mexican zombie films” to use the “list” persona and copy the results to the clipboard automatically.
+So, to use the Pierre persona, just write “*pierre* retirement in france must be amazing” and the assistant will respond, “La retraite en France doit être incroyable.”
+The persona can be combined with other keyword modifiers, e.g., “*copy* *list* mexican zombie films” to use the *list* persona and *copy* the results to the clipboard automatically.

 ## Configuration